Validation Tools Field Guide

 | Investor-Ready | $499 | Manual review, custom pitch deck, 18-month financial model, 4-page investment memo |

 For pre-interview validation, the Free Scan + Founder Report is the sweet spot.
-Skip the Investor-Ready package until you have a signed paid pilot and a deck to raise on.
+Skip Investor-Ready until you have a signed paid pilot and a deck to raise on.

 - Treating the viability score as binary.
-A score of 55 does not mean “kill the idea.”
-It means “the data is mixed - investigate the low-scoring sections before proceeding.”
+A 55 does not mean “kill the idea” - it means the data is mixed; investigate the low-scoring sections first.

 - Ignoring the pivot suggestions.
 Run the report, read the pivots, adjust your description, and scan again.
 Watch how the score changes.
 The delta between scans tells you which blank in your hypothesis is weakest.

 - Run the free scan first.
-If the viability score is above 50 and the competitor mapping names companies you recognize, the $29 Founder Report is worth it.
-If the free scan comes back below 30 with vague competitors, save your $29 and revisit your hypothesis first.
+If the score is above 50 and the competitor mapping names companies you recognize, the $29 Founder Report is worth it.
+If it comes back below 30 with vague competitors, save your $29 and revisit your hypothesis.

 - Preuve scans Reddit and niche forums.
-If real people are discussing the problem you want to solve, Preuve will find those discussions and link to them.
-Read the threads.
-The verbatim language from real users is worth more than any AI-generated summary.
+If real people are discussing your problem, it links to those threads.
+Read them - verbatim language from real users beats any AI-generated summary.

-The three tools work best in sequence, not all at once.
+The three tools work best in sequence.
 Here is the order that produces the most signal for the least time:

-Run your hypothesis paragraph through VenturusAI.
-Read the Porter’s Five Forces Competitive Rivalry section and the SWOT Weaknesses section.
-If it flags a competitor you missed or a structural weakness you had not considered, fix those blanks in your hypothesis before moving to the next tool.
+Run your hypothesis paragraph through VenturusAI and read the Competitive Rivalry and SWOT Weaknesses sections.
+If it flags a competitor you missed or a structural weakness, fix those blanks before the next tool.

 Time: 10 minutes (5 to write input, 5 to read key sections).

 Run your refined hypothesis through Preuve’s free scan.
-Check if the viability score is above 50 and whether the competitor mapping names companies in your space.
-If the score is low, revisit your [customer] or [problem] blank.
-If the score is solid, you have a data-backed signal that the market exists.
+If the viability score is low, revisit your [CUSTOMER] or [PROBLEM] blank; if it is solid and the competitor mapping names companies in your space, you have a data-backed signal the market exists.

 Time: 5 minutes.

-If VenturusAI and Preuve both gave green or yellow signals, spend $9 on a DimeADozen Starter report.
-Read only the Kill Risks and Retention-Curve sections.
-If the report flags specific kill risks, address them before booking interviews.
-If it comes back clean, you have three independent tools saying your hypothesis is structurally sound.
+If VenturusAI and Preuve both gave green or yellow signals, spend $9 on a DimeADozen Starter report and read only the Kill Risks and Retention-Curve sections.
+Address any specific kill risks before booking interviews; a clean report means three independent tools say your hypothesis is structurally sound.

 Time: 10 minutes + $9.

-No tool validates your hypothesis.
-Only ten strangers describing the problem in their own words can do that.
-The tools tell you whether the sentence is well-constructed.
-The interviews tell you whether the sentence describes something real.
+No tool validates your hypothesis - only ten strangers describing the problem in their own words can.
+The tools tell you the sentence is well-constructed; the interviews tell you it describes something real.

 These tools sharpen your hypothesis.
 They do not validate it.
 Specifically:

 They cannot prove a real customer will pay.
 A clean DimeADozen report and a Preuve score of 80 do not equal a signed Stripe checkout.
-That signal comes from Ch 1.2 (a + b)’s smoke-test landing page and Ch 5.4’s Design Partner Agreement with a real deposit.
+That signal comes from Lesson 1.2-1.4’s smoke-test landing page and Lesson 5.6’s Design Partner Agreement with a real deposit.

 They cannot tell you whether the problem is real.
-AI tools summarize what people have already said online.
-They cannot surface a problem that nobody has articulated publicly.
-The Mom Test interviews in Ch 2.1 surface what specific named humans actually did last Friday - a signal no AI tool can produce.
+AI tools summarize what people have already said online; they cannot surface a problem nobody has articulated publicly.
+The Mom Test interviews in Lesson 2.1 surface what specific named humans actually did last Friday.

 They cannot substitute for the Pragmatic-lens gut-check.
 VenturusAI can flag that you have no engineering background, but only you know whether you can ship the thing with Lovable on evenings and weekends.
-The Pragmatic lens in Ch 1.1 Step 4 is still yours to score.
+The Pragmatic lens in Lesson 1.1 is still yours to score.

-They do not replace talking to humans.
-If you spend three hours across these tools and zero hours on interviews, you have three AI reports and zero validation.
-The tools exist to sharpen the sentence you test in interviews.
-Skip the interviews and you have sharpened a sentence that might describe nothing.
+Spend three hours across these tools and zero hours on interviews and you have three AI reports and zero validation.
+The tools sharpen the sentence; the interviews test whether it describes anything real.

-- Ch 1.1: Form Your Founding Hypothesis - write the Mad Libs sentence these tools stress-test.
+- Lesson 1.1: Form Your Founding Hypothesis - write the Mad Libs sentence these tools stress-test.

-- Ch 2.1: The Mom Test - Ask About the Past, Not the Future - validate the sharpened hypothesis with ten real interviews.
+- Lesson 2.1: The Mom Test - Ask About the Past, Not the Future - validate the sharpened hypothesis with ten real interviews.

-- Ch 1.2 (a + b): Smoke-Test the Hypothesis: The Demand Test - the next step after these tools confirm your sentence is well-constructed.
+- Lesson 1.4 · Smoke Test: Run It and Read the Signal - the next step after these tools confirm your sentence is well-constructed.

 Built by JetThoughts as part of the From Idea to First Paying Customer curriculum.
 Tool research: June 2026, based on official websites (venturusai.com, dimeadozen.ai, preuve.ai), user reviews on Product Hunt and Indie Hackers, and hands-on testing with free tiers.